 Redundancy Rights | Read Time 8-10 Minutes.

-You haven’t done anything wrong; you haven’t broken any contractual agreements or regulations.
+Nothing is your fault, and you did not break any contractual agreements or regulations.
 It’s just simply that your position within the company is no longer needed.
-And that’s the hardest part of all, and in some ways, what makes it so much worse than just being let go.
-Not only is it not your fault, but you’ve also been told that you’re no longer “required”.
+And that’s the most challenging part of all, what makes it so much worse than just being let go.
+Not only is it not your fault, but your company also no longer needs you.
 That your position is irrelevant and that there is no use for you in the future.

-If you suspect any type of foul play in your redundancy, the best thing is to be educated on your rights, so you can support yourself if you take your case further.
+If you suspect any foul play in your redundancy, the best thing is to learn your redundancy rights, so you can support yourself if you take your case further.

 CORONAVIRUS AND THE WAVE OF REDUNDANCIES

-In July 2020, we believed that the Coronavirus grip on employment was beginning to loosen.
-But then the Guardian released a report just after lock down that predicted the “UK could be up to 15% unemployment” if we went into a second wave of the virus.
+In July 2020, it looked as though the Coronavirus grip on employment was beginning to loosen.
+But then the Guardian released a report just after lockdown saying the “UK could be up to 15% unemployment” if we went into a second wave of the virus.

-With businesses both small and large closing around the country, staff teams found themselves being ruthlessly reduced.
+With businesses both small and large closing around the country, staff teams found themselves reducing, and closures were inevitable.
 Opening hours were restricted.
 Social distancing measures were limiting both staff and customer numbers.
-Small businesses started closing due to lack of funding.
-With all of this, came the sky rocketing numbers of redundancies.
+Small businesses started closing due to a lack of funding.
+With all of this came the skyrocketing numbers of redundancies.

-As of Tuesday 2 December, the UK has recorded a staggering 262,279 redundancies.
+As of Tuesday 2 December, the UK saw a staggering 262,279 redundancies.
 Over 9.5 million people in the UK are still on furlough or flexi-furlough.
-Aviation, hospitality and retail have been hit the hardest.
-British Airways saw 12,000 redundancies and Debenhams totaled 16,200 since March.
+Aviation, hospitality and retail were hit the hardest.
+British Airways saw 12,000 redundancies, and Debenhams totalled 16,200 since March.
 Leading bank HSBC witnessed a whopping 35,000 over the year.

-As we watch the virus bring the UK’s economy to a halt, its easy to believe that redundancy numbers could worsen, especially with so many people being funded by furlough.
+As we watch the virus bring the UK’s economy to a halt, it’s easy to believe that redundancy numbers could worsen, especially with so many people relying on furlough.

-When you are made redundant you have a right to a fair process, a minimum notice period and a consultation.
-Your main redundancy rights are as follows:
+When you are made redundant, you have a right to a fair process, a minimum notice period and a consultation.
+Your primary redundancy rights are as follows:

-- The grounds for redundancy should be based on the fact that the job you are doing is no longer needed.
-Generally, this can happen if your employer is:
+1. The grounds for redundancy should be because the job you are doing is no longer needed.
+Generally, this can happen if your employer is changing:

 - Closing all or part of the business.

-- You will always be entitled to a redundancy consultation if your employer is cutting 20 or more jobs at one time.
+3. You will always need a redundancy consultation if your employer is cutting 20 or more jobs at one time.

-- If you have worked continuously for your employer for two years or more, you have a legal right to redundancy pay.
+4. If you worked continuously for your employer for two years or more, you have a legal right to redundancy pay.
 There is a statutory minimum, but your employer can choose to pay you more if they want to.

-The amount of money you receive from your redundancy is calculated from your age, your salary and the length of time that you have worked in your position.
+The amount you receive from your redundancy comes from age, salary and the length of time that you worked in your position.

 REDUNDANCY RIGHTS: UNFAIR DISMISSAL AND GROUNDS FOR DISPUTE

-With so many businesses closing down or changing because of the virus, its easier for redundancies to be thrown around.
-It’s important to make sure your grounds for redundancy are legitimate.
-But it has been reported that employers have used the pandemic to “cut off excess fat.”
+With so many businesses closing down or changing because of the virus, it’s easier for redundancies to increase.
+It’s essential to make sure the grounds for your redundancy are legitimate.
+However, some employers are using the pandemic to “cut off excess fat.”
 If you think your employer is using the pandemic to hide an unfair redundancy, you can use this as another grounds for dispute.